OpenReqEU/similarity-detection/README.md

     - SimilarityDetectionAPI: main component
     - ComparerAPI: auxiliary component
     - TestingRestSercice: example of client
-    - testing: directory with input and output examples used for testing
+    - testing: directory with input and output examples used to test
-    - models.db: requirements database
+    - data: directory with the database files
     - LICENSE: license

 ### Asynchronous service